 {213}

-Himself, that is to say, in *death.* It was necessary that He should undergo, to the full, the last effect of sin, as the result of the wrath of God, and of the power of Satan, as well as of the weakness of man.
+Himself, that is to say, in *death*.
+It was necessary that He should undergo, to the full, the last effect of sin, as the result of the wrath of God, and of the power of Satan, as well as of the weakness of man.
 This He did.

-Thus, the wrath of God having passed over (except as to those who reject Jesus), all the power of Satan being destroyed in the very seat of that power as regards man, death being overcome, his gates of brass burst open&#8212;Jesus, the Last Adam, Victor over Satan and death, Heir, as Son of man, and, by the righteousness of God, of all that Adam possessed, and much more than Adam lost, while, as Son of God, upholding all things by the word of His power; the image of the invisible God, and the expression of His glory&#8212;Jesus, conformably to the counsels of God concerning man, begins to act as the Head of a new world, and of a new creation.
+Thus, the wrath of God having passed over (except as to those who reject Jesus), all the power of Satan being destroyed in the very seat of that power as regards man, death being overcome, his gates of brass burst open -- Jesus, the Last Adam, Victor over Satan and death, Heir, as Son of man, and, by the righteousness of God, of all that Adam possessed, and much more than Adam lost, while, as Son of God, upholding all things by the word of His power; the image of the invisible God, and the expression of His glory -- Jesus, conformably to the counsels of God concerning man, begins to act as the Head of a new world, and of a new creation.
 Nevertheless, although He had abolished all that was against us, although He had triumphed over Satan on the cross, and led captivity captive, the time for the deliverance of creation had not yet come.
 The present was only the period for the witness of the power of Jesus, in the midst of a creation still in its fallen state and from whence Satan was not yet expelled.
-It was the time for gathering the church of His elect out of the world, that He might nourish and cherish them, until they should be presented to Himself in glory; that is, in a word, for making this church on earth the receptacle| of the power possessed by the Son of man at the right hand of God.
-He, who now filled all things, having first descended into the lower parts of the earth, and then re-ascended up far above all heavens&#8212;He had received gifts for men, @Ephesians 4: 8 - 10.
+It was the time for gathering the church of His elect out of the world, that He might nourish and cherish them, until they should be presented to Himself in glory; that is, in a word, for making this church on earth the receptacle¦ of the power possessed by the Son of man at the right hand of God.
+He, who now filled all things, having first descended into the lower parts of the earth, and then re-ascended up far above all heavens -- He had received gifts for men, @Ephesians 4: 8 - 10.

 The day of Pentecost was neither a moral change of the affections, nor the breath of life from the risen Jesus; all this had already taken place.
 The disciples were waiting at Jerusalem until they should be endued with power from on high.
 Having been endued therewith, no doubt this acted powerfully on their affections, because it revealed Jesus with power; but the life and affections were already there, even as in a still higher sense the life and affections of the Son of God were in

-| Christ, having won the victory over Satan, and redeemed the church, could associate this church with Himself seated in the heavenly places, and make it the vessel for the manifestation of the power which conquered Satan, though Satan was not yet driven out.
+¦Christ, having won the victory over Satan, and redeemed the church, could associate this church with Himself seated in the heavenly places, and make it the vessel for the manifestation of the power which conquered Satan, though Satan was not yet driven out.
 This is what the church ought to have been practically; it is what she was at the beginning.

 {214}